Holographic entanglement negativity for disjoint subsystems in $\mathrm{AdS_{d+1}/CFT_d}$: Holographic entanglement negativity for d+1 / d in vacuum

-Note that in arriving at the above expression we have added and subtracted the divergent part of the entanglement negativity from the right hand side of the eq. (\ref{neg}) and neglected sub leading terms in the limit $l\gg a$.
-Interestingly the above result exactly matches with the corresponding holographic entanglement negativity for adjacent subsystems as described in \cite{Parul}.
-This serves as a strong consistency check for our computations however as mentioned earlier our results for the holographic entanglement negativity in higher dimensions may be modified by an overall constant numerical factor which is dependent on the bulk dimension and possibly the subsystem geometry.
+Note that in arriving at the above expression we have added and subtracted the divergent part of the entanglement negativity from the right hand side of \cref{neg} and neglected sub leading terms in the limit $l\gg a$.
+Interestingly the above result exactly matches with the corresponding holographic entanglement negativity for adjacent subsystems as described in \cite{Jain:2017xsu} which serves as a strong consistency check for our construction.